YAMPA RIVER LEAFY SPURGE PROJECT

 So, just what is an "Inundative Biological Control Strategy"?
 See a detailed discussion on our Biological Control page, HERE.

-IBCS-funded Leafy Spurge Biological Control in 2024
+IBCS-funded Leafy Spurge Biological Control

 Inundative Biological Control Strategy Project funds purchased 32,050 leafy spurge biological control insects from the Colorado Department of Agriculture in early 2024.
 These were then released in Dinosaur National Monument, on private lands near Craig during the 2024 YRLSP Show Me Trip, and on the Yampa River State Wildlife Area during the two-day YRLSP Youth Outreach event.